IgniteUI/igniteui-docfx/en/components/hierarchicalGrid/load_on_demand.md

 }
 ```

-As you can see `this.http` would be a reference to our `HttpCLient` module, and `buildUrl()` would be the method that would generate our url based on the data that we have received.
+As you can see `this.http` will be a reference to our `HttpCLient` module, and `buildUrl()` will be the method that will generate our url based on the data that we have received.
 We map our response so we get only the value of our result and return an Observable since this is executed asynchronously.
 That way we can later subscribe to it, process it further in our application and pass it to our grid.

 #### Building our request url

-Next we would define how we would build our URL for the GET request.
-This is where we would be able to get the data for our main grid but also for any child grid inside it.
-We would use the `Customers` data from `https://services.odata.org/V4/Northwind/Northwind.svc/` for our root level and use `Order` and `Order_Details` for the lower levels.
-The model would differ per application but we will use the following one:
+Next we will define how we should build our URL for the GET request.
+This is where we will be able to get the data for our main grid but also for any child grid inside it.
+We will use the `Customers` data from `https://services.odata.org/V4/Northwind/Northwind.svc/` for our root level and use `Order` and `Order_Details` for the lower levels.
+The model will differ per application but we will use the following one:

 ![Dragging](../../images/hgrid-database.jpg)

- What we would need at first is the `key` of our table to determine from where we would get the data for the desired grid, the primary key of the parent row and its unique ID.
+ What we need at first is the `key` of our table to determine from where we would get the data for the desired grid, the primary key of the parent row and its unique ID.
 An example:

 ```typescript
 public buildUrl(dataState) {